The Best of East & Southern Africa

 Leaving the Serengeti, we fly via Arusha and Nairobi to the Maasai Mara, the northern, more verdant section of the single most salubrious wildlife habitat on this or any known planet, the Serengeti-Maasai Mara ecosystem.

-Game drives in the Mara are especially fruitful….Our Mara headquarters is Sir Richard Branson’s Mahali Mzuri, whose innovatively designed, yet very African tents “resemble the tents of our youth like a Gulfstream 650 resembles a Piper Cub,” as we said a while back.
-Mzuri is auspiciously set next to one in one the Mara’s prime migration pathways.
+Game drives in the Mara are especially fruitful.
+And our Mara headquarters, auspiciously set in one of the Mara’s prime migration pathways, is a jewel: Sir Richard Branson’s Mahali Mzuri, whose innovatively designed, yet very African tents resemble the tents of our youth like the Metropolitan Museum of Art resembles a humble craft fair.

-Days 17 & 18 Nairobi and flights home
+Days 16 & 17 Return to Nairobi for flights home

 “Feeling the cool wind of the night and smelling the good smell of Africa, I was altogether happy.”